Last updated on January 25th, 2026 at 08:33 am

 1. Red Planet Tokyo Asakusa ⭐️⭐️⭐️

-This is one of the most well reviewed affordable hotels in Asakusa which is why I decided to stay at Red Planet Tokyo Asakusa when I visited Japan a few years back.
-The hotel’s location is great.
-Senso-ji Temple, which is Asakusa’s main attraction is a 5 minute walk.
+This is one of the most well-reviewed affordable hotels in Asakusa, which is why I decided to stay at Red Planet Tokyo Asakusa when I visited Japan a few years back.
+The hotel’s location is excellent.
+Senso-ji Temple, which is Asakusa’s main attraction, is a 5 minute walk.

 Red Planet Tokyo Asakusa